Yuri Olkhovsky: Career

+Writing

-Dr. Olkhovsky's book "Vladimir Stasov and Russian National Culture" (1983) examines a Russian author and cultural critic who wrote extensively on the development of Russian music in the 19th century.
+Olkhovsky's book "Vladimir Stasov and Russian National Culture" (1983) examines a Russian author and cultural critic who wrote extensively on the development of Russian music in the 19th century.

-In 1941, the invading German army destroyed an about-to-be-published book that Dr. Olkhovsky's father, Andrey Vasilyevich Olkhovsky, had written.
-In 2003, Dr. Olkhovsky was able to fulfill a promise to his father by editing and updating the manuscript and publishing the book, a comprehensive survey of Ukrainian music.
-Andrey Vasilyevich Olkhovsky was known in academic musicology circles for his 1955 book "Music Under the Soviets: The Agony of an Art.".
+In 1941, the invading German army destroyed an about-to-be-published book that Olkhovsky's father, Andrey Vasilyevich Olkhovsky, had written.
+In 2003, Olkhovsky fulfilled a promise to his father by editing and updating the manuscript and publishing the book, a comprehensive survey of Ukrainian music.
+Andrey Vasilyevich Olkhovsky was known in academic musicology circles for his 1955 book Music Under the Soviets: The Agony of an Art.
 This was one of the first studies of Soviet music written in the West.